Itential-Pre-Builts/AWS-EC2-REST/documentation/Provision VPC with Networking - AWS - EC2 - REST.md

 ## Overview

-Create and configure VPC in AWS
+Create and Configure VPC in AWS

 Capabilities include:
 - The workflow is used to create and configure VPC in AWS